If you’ve been feeling sluggish or down, you may want to look at what’s in your pantry and fridge.

 Tuna salad: Mix one can of drained tuna with dried cranberries or cherries, walnuts, chopped apples and mayonnaise.
 Serve over a bed of spinach or salad greens.

 “A lot of us slipped into this habit of not eating so healthfully during COVID, and found ourselves reaching for things like processed foods,” Stout said.
 “It all goes back to eating whole foods whenever possible because they contain things that help our brain.
-The same foods that help protect you from chronic disease also protect your mental health.”
+The same healthy foods that help protect you from chronic disease also protect your mental health.”

 Include healthy carbohydrates